2015 Supercopa Euroamericana

-The 2015 Supercopa Euroamericana was the first edition of the Supercopa Euroamericana, a men's football friendly tournament created by DirecTV, disputed between the Copa Sudamericana and the UEFA Europa League winners.
+The 2015 Supercopa Euroamericana was the first edition of the Supercopa Euroamericana, an official men's football tournament created by DirecTV and evaluated by FIFA in 2025.
+It was played between the winner of the Copa Sudamericana and the winner of the UEFA Europa League winners.
 The match was played in 2015 by River Plate, the 2014 Copa Sudamericana champions, and Sevilla, the 2013–14 UEFA Europa League champions.
 The match took place on 26 March at the Estadio Monumental Antonio Vespucio Liberti in Buenos Aires.
-River Plate won the match 1–0.
+River Plate won the match 1–0, with Juan Cruz Kaprof scoring the decisive goal in the eighty-third minute.

 Format

 The match was played for 90 minutes.
 In the case of a draw after regulation, the winners were determined via a penalty shoot-out.